mbganesh/Auto-Generate-Avatar-Image-In-android/README.md

 # Auto-Generate-Avatar-Image-In-android
-This is how display there name first and last name letters within ImageView like Google EmailID Default Pics
+This is how display there name first and last name letters within ImageView like Google EmailID Default Pics , APK file also attached.